carpentries-incubator/kubernetes-introduction/episodes/04-jobs.md

 They also allow more flexibility in parralellization through the ability to have one Job spawn many Pods of the same type with different names.

-## Need to add or maybe add:
-- Multi Pod?
-- More Examples